Stefan-Lindenmeyer/Regenbogenplateau/content/Mechaniken/Ownership.md

 If this center of mass crosses the boundary, the entity gets transported to the realm they belong to.
 If part or the whole of the body would be inside a solid object or entity after transporting, the object or entity with less mass will get pushed to the nearest empty space where it would fit and takes ***1d8 bludgeoning damage for every foot*** traveled this way.
 ### Soul Entities
-Soul Entities cannot be owned by other Soul Entities.
-Their ownership cannot be transferred except if they give up their souls and become objects.
-This does not mean they die, just that their soul left their body and they are no longer in control of the soul.
+Soul Entities cannot be owned directly by other Soul Entities.
+Their ownership cannot be transferred except if they give up their souls and thus become similar in function to Object Entities.
+This does not mean they die, just that their soul left their body and they are no longer in direct control of the soul.

 ### Object Entities
 Object Entities are free entities.